PlushkaNet/quicksort.hpp/README.md

 # quicksort.hpp
-## One-header library with simple but overwhelmingly fast sorting method
+## One-header library with simple but fast sorting method
 > **You can look into *quicksort_example.cpp* to see example of usage**
 <br>